Wall St Week Ahead-U.S. summer stock rally at risk as September looms | Business

 Wall St Week Ahead-U.S. summer stock rally at risk as September looms

-"We’ve had a breathtaking run and I wouldn’t be shocked if the market takes a hit here," said Jack Janasiewicz, lead portfolio strategist at Natixis Investment Management Solutions.
-The S&P 500 could fall by as much as 10% in September as investors price in the likelihood that the Fed will not start to cut rates as early as some hoped, Janasiewicz said.
+The S&P has been in a bear market since plummeting early this year as investors priced in the expectation of aggressive Federal Reserve interest rate hikes, but the index has rallied strongly since June, regaining half its losses for the year.
+That rebound has been fueled by a combination of strong earnings from bellwether companies and signs that inflation might have peaked, potentially allowing the Fed to slow rate hikes.

-The 13% rally in the S&P 500 from its June lows will soon run into what has historically been the toughest month for the U.S. stock market, sparking nerves among some fund managers of a broad selloff in September.
-The S&P has been in a bear market since plummeting early this year as investors priced in the expectation of aggressive Federal Reserve interest rate hikes, but has rallied strongly since June, regaining half its losses for the year.
+The 10.7% rally in the S&P 500 from its June lows is stumbling as it runs into what has historically been the toughest month for the U.S. stock market, sparking nerves among some fund managers of a broad sell-off in September.
+The S&P has been in a bear market since plummeting early this year as investors priced in the expectation of aggressive Federal Reserve interest rate hikes, but the index has rallied strongly since June, regaining half its losses for the year.

-That rebound has been fueled by a combination of strong earnings from bellwether companies and signs that inflation may have peaked, potentially allowing the Fed to slow rate hikes.
-But as investors and traders return from summer holidays, some are nervous about a bumpier ride in September, partly due to seasonal concerns and partly due to nervousness about the Fed's pace of hikes and the resulting impact on the economy.
+That rebound has been fueled by a combination of strong earnings from bellwether companies and signs that inflation might have peaked, potentially allowing the Fed to slow rate hikes.
+But as investors and traders return from summer holidays, some are nervous about a bumpier ride in September, due to seasonal concerns and nervousness about the Fed's pace of hikes and their economic impact.

+The S&P 500 fell nearly 3.4% Friday after Fed Chair Jerome Powell reiterated the central bank's commitment to taming inflation despite a possible recession.
+"These are the unfortunate costs of reducing inflation.
+But a failure to restore price stability would mean far greater pain," Powell said in a closely watched speech in Jackson Hole, Wyoming.

 September typically is a down month for the stock market because fund managers tend to sell underperforming positions as the end of the third quarter approaches, according to the Stock Trader's Almanac.
 "We've had a breathtaking run and I wouldn't be shocked if the market takes a hit here," said Jack Janasiewicz, lead portfolio strategist at Natixis Investment Management Solutions.

-The S&P 500 could fall by as much as 10% in September as investors price in the likelihood that the Fed will not start to cut rates as early as some hoped, Janasiewicz said.
-September has traditionally been the worst month for the S&P 500 in the years since 1945, with the index advancing only 44% of the time, the lowest of any month, according to CFRA data.
-The S&P 500 has posted an average loss of 0.6% in September, the worst showing of any month.
+The S&P 500 could fall as much as 10% in September as investors price in the likelihood that the Fed will not start to cut rates as early as some had hoped, Janasiewicz said.
+September has been the worst month for the S&P 500 since 1945, with the index advancing only 44% of the time, the least of any month, according to CFRA data.
+The S&P 500 has posted an average loss of 0.6% in September, the worst for any month.

-The index is down 13.1% for the year to date.
-That performance has been helped by a nearly 14% gain since June, when the index hit its lowest level since Dec.
-2020 and entered a bear market after the Fed announced its largest rate hike since 1994.
-Chief among the reasons for the gloomy outlook is a belief that the Fed will continue hiking interest rates and will keep them above the neutral rate longer than markets had anticipated as recently as a week ago, weighing on consumer demand and the housing market.
+The index is down 14.8% year to date and has been in a bear market, hitting its lowest level in June since December 2020 after the Fed announced its largest rate hike since 1994.
+Chief among the reasons for the gloomy outlook is a belief that the Fed will continue hiking rates and keep them above neutral longer than markets had anticipated as recently as a week ago, weighing on consumer demand and the housing market.

-Nearly half of market participants now expect the fed funds rate to move above 3.7% by the end of the year, up from 40% a week ago, according to the CME FedWatch tool.
-The fed funds rate is currently between 2.25 and 2.5%.
-The S&P 500 fell nearly 2% Friday after Fed Chair Jerome Powell reiterated the central bank's commitment to taming inflation despite a possible recession.

-Investors may continue to rotate out of cyclical, value-oriented stocks that benefit from rising inflation and into technology and other growth stocks that can take market share despite an economic slowdown as the Fed continues to emphasize that it will maintain rates until they see signs of the labor market cooling, said Tiffany Wade, senior portfolio manager at Columbia Threadneedle Investments, who is overweight mega-cap stocks like Amazon.com and Micrsoft Corp.
+Investors may rotate into technology and other growth stocks that can take market share despite an economic slowdown, said Tiffany Wade, senior portfolio manager at Columbia Threadneedle Investments, who is overweight mega-cap stocks like Amazon.com Inc and Microsoft Corp.
 "We expect the pullback will start with some of the riskier names that have run up a lot since June," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)